lewiscowper/grunt-release-hoodie/README.md

 Using this plugin it is possible to release a new version with just `grunt release`.

 This will
+- will determine the correct semantic version to use, based on changes made
 - only release code that doesn't fail it's tests
 - pull in the latest [hoodie-dotfiles](https://github.com/hoodiehq/hoodie-dotfiles)
 - trigger a [release preparation](tasks/prepare-release.js) that generates a changelog as well as a [codename](tasks/codename.js) on (Travis)CI